josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

   and is traditionally expected not to stand for IAOC Chair.
 This yields -
     * A small pool from which to select the IAOC Chair
     * A small pool from which to select the IETF Trust Chair
-    * Very few (2, by the time you've appointed Chairs) "worker bees" for the IAOC
+    * Very few (2, by the time you've appointed IAOC and Trust Chairs) "worker bees" for the IAOC
 * Requiring that the IAOC and the IETF Trust be constituted by the same group of people overloads the job responsibilities of both roles, narrows the pool of individuals willing and able to serve on the IAOC, and creates the potential for conflicts in